 In general, the Green energy program seeks to improve businesses’ energy efficiency.
 This includes things like solar panels.
 But, the loan is not just for the cost of the solar panels.
 Oftentimes, you can get the installation and other costs covered under this loan.

-What Are the Benefits of this Loan?
+What Are the Benefits of SBA 504 Loans?

 There are several benefits to the SBA 504 loan.
 Some of the most obvious include the rate of acceptance and interest rates.
 The rate of acceptance is significant for many small businesses unable to attain funding.